I love backpacking, I love the lifestyle, I love the 15 bed dorms and I live living like a complete bum!

 - Bar in the communal area, where a large Change cost 40baht (just under £1)

 …and just round the corner you could get an hour long Thai massage at a really quaint and amazing palour for 250baht – about £5.
 And the nearest restaurant served up epic portions for about 80 baht per meal – just under £2

 Not bad going hey?!

 Now take the Absolute Thailand Resort I recently stayed in on my visit to Phuket.

-It was an amazing building, right on the sea front and a short walking distance to pretty much everything.
+This Phuket hotel was an amazing building that was right on the sea front and a short walking distance to pretty much everything.

 My rather spacious double room would’ve cost me just over 3000baht per night, about £65.

 That hostel room came with the following;

 - En suite (rather large inc bath tub)

 - Mini Bar – where a small Chang cost 80baht (just under £2)